mwyzhao/Aqueduct/README.md

-# Aqueduct: A Low Level Protocol for Intra-Rack Communication
+# Aqueduct: A Low Level Protocol for Intra-Rack Communication (Specification and Reference Implementation)

 ## 1. Introduction